Task 3 Research

 Principal Investigator(s): Ari Michelsen

-- Develop an electronic database and produce a technical report of historical long-run (1939-2002_ irrigated acreage supplied by the Rio Grande by river segment and totals for both the U.S. and Mexico from Elephant Butte Reservoir in the Upper Basin all the way to the Gulf of Mexico.
+- Complete development of the electronic database and produce a TWRI technical report of historical long-run (1939-2002) irrigated acreage supplied by the Rio Grande by river segment and totals for both the U.S. and Mexico from Elephant Butte Reservoir in the Upper Basin all the way to the Gulf of Mexico.
 Prepare and publish a technical report of this information and share the electronic database for research, agency and public use.
 This research is being conducted in collaboration with the International Boundary and Water Commission.
-Ari Michelsen, TAMU-TAES.
+Ari Michelsen, and Wendy Morrison TAMU-TAES.

 - Develop a guidebook for the El Paso County Water Improvement District #1 on water right ownership, allocation, measurement and water delivery operating rules within the irrigation district.
-This is contingent on District cooperation.
+This is contingent on District cooperation and was postponed because of unresolved water right issues and district Board of Director elections.
 Ari Michelsen, TAMU-TAES and working with Frank Ward and LeeAnn DeMouche (NMSU) as appropriate.